 Pay some serious attention to kids and young adults and understand how they’re different.
 Have a plan for turning them into profitable adult members.
 The Member Aging Monster will look a lot more cuddly when you bring some much-needed balance to your member mix.

-Every CU has their own set of Marketing Monsters, but monsters can turn into powerful allies if you know how to tame them.
-Bring your Monsters to iDiz – we’ll help you tame your hairiest, scariest, most frustrating monsters.
+Every CU has their own unique set of Monsters, but the good news is that each monster can turn into a huge advantage if you know how to tame it. iDiz can help.